Mark Henkelman, PhD

 - Optical and bioluminescent imaging of mice

-I am a professor in the Departments of Medical Biophysics and Medical Imaging at the University of Toronto, a Senior Scientist in the Physiology & Experimental Medicine program at SickKids and the Director of the Mouse Imaging Centre (MICe).
-At MICe, my research is focused on providing a comprehensive assessment of mice using various imaging modalities as a critical resource for genome research.
+Henkelman is a professor in the Departments of Medical Biophysics and Medical Imaging at the University of Toronto, a Senior Scientist in the Translational Medicine program at SickKids and the Director of the Mouse Imaging Centre (MICe).
+At MICe, his research is focused on providing a comprehensive assessment of mice using various imaging modalities as a critical resource for genome research.

-I am co-author on 273 publications and an author for over 498 abstracts and numerous presentations worldwide.
+He is co-author on 350 publications, > 26,000 citations (Google) and an author for over 620 abstracts and numerous presentations worldwide.

 Future Research Interests

-When we look for human diseases in the human population, we make extensive use of medical imaging.
+When looking for human diseases in the human population, we make extensive use of medical imaging.
 Therefore, it makes sense to have available the same imaging capabilities as we investigate mice for models of human disease.

-As director, my research is focused on building the Mouse Imaging Centre (MICe) with high field magnetic resonance imaging microscopy, ultrasound biomicroscopy, micro computed tomography, and optical techniques.
-With these imaging tools, the centre will screen randomly and targeted mutagenized mice to look for phenotypes that represent human diseases and will take established human disease models in mice and use imaging to follow the progression of disease and response to treatment over time.
-Preliminary results have shown that imaging has a major contribution to make to phenotyping genetic variants and to characterizing mouse disease models.
+As director, Henkelman's research is focused on building the Mouse Imaging Centre (MICe) with high field magnetic resonance imaging microscopy, ultrasound biomicroscopy, micro computed tomography, and optical techniques.
+With these imaging tools, the centre screens randomly and targeted mutagenized mice to look for phenotypes that represent human diseases and will take established human disease models in mice and use imaging to follow the progression of disease and response to treatment over time.
+Present results have shown that imaging has a major contribution to make to phenotyping genetic variants and to characterizing mouse disease models.
 Imaging is also critical for assessing mammalian development and environmental effects such as learning.